 I found a lot of resources for high school teachers.
 I found information for adults who want to learn Spanish, and I found lots of study guides that focused on conjugating verbs and working through flashcards.

 There weren’t many stories that mirrored my situation – a non-native, non-fluent parent raising a child to be bilingual.

 After months of researching I started a collection of resources to help me learn Spanish at the same time as my daughter:

 5. TV in Spanish

 What This Website Is For

 This site is called, “Becoming Bilingual” for those who aren’t already fluent in another language but want to be.

-For families who are looking to raise bilingual or multilingual children and want to start their language learning journey.
+It is for families who are looking to raise bilingual or multilingual children and want to start their language learning journey at the same time.

 The posts that I include are on a variety of topics:

 1. Bilingual Parenting – parenting tips, my own journey and reflections on it